sedostheatre/sedos.co.uk/input/policies.md

 * if deemed necessary by the Management Committee, obtain the opinion of a doctor that it is safe to return to in-person activities before doing so.

 If a Session Leader becomes or is made aware of a participant becoming an Excluded Participant they shall immediately:

-* inform the *COVID Compliance Officer** by email or phone (details in Section A);
+* inform the COVID Compliance Officer by email or phone (details in Section A);
 * inform all other participants in the Sedos Activity that a participant has become an Excluded Participant; and
-* suspend any in-person elements of the relevant Sedos Activity until the circumstances leading to that person becoming an Excluded Participant can be investigated by the COVID Compliance Officer.
+* comply with any instructions given by the COVID Compliance Officer.
 Promptly thereafter the Session Leader shall meet with the COVID Compliance Officer and other relevant members of the Management Committee to discuss:

 * whether the Sedos Activity can continue; and